-Feeling a little tired after such a long walk, I sat behind the tomb and made a campfire to regain my energy to finish my exploration and exit the catacombs.
+Feeling a little tired after such a long walk, I sat behind the tomb and made a small campfire to regain my energy to finish my exploration and exit the catacombs.
 I was between sleep and wakefulness, thinking about the terrifying things I had seen so far from the moment I stepped into the catacombs, when I thought I saw an apparition coming towards me.
 Having nowhere to move in this narrow place, not even being able to draw my sword, I started to shout silently till I lost my breath.
 The apparition came closer and closer, and it covered me with its rotten, greenish cloak...

 I woke up with a feeling of suffocation and rushed back to the hall from the back of the tomb.
-Not seeing anything moving around, I wondered if it was my mind playing me games, or the side effect of spending so much time in such a dark and gruesome place.
+Not seeing anything moving around, I wondered if it was my mind playing me games, or the side effect of spending so much time in such a dark and gloomy place.

 I had had enough of darkness for the night, so I quickly left the catacombs by saying a permanent goodbye to this foul underground chamber, still hearing my own heartbeats, the disgusting murmuring of the undead and a neverending sound of opening tombs....